First American Watch

 Charles Lindbergh

-Charles Lindberg uses the Waltham XA Type 37 aeronautical clock on board his “Spirit of St Louis” to guide him from NY to Paris on the first non-stop transatlantic flight.
+Charles Lindbergh used the Waltham XA Type 37 aeronautical clock on board his “Spirit of St Louis” to guide him from NY to Paris on the first non-stop transatlantic flight.

 Railroads

-Waltham Railroad Watches are selected by railroad companies in 52 countries.
+Waltham Railroad Watches were selected by railroad companies in 52 countries.
 During the golden age of railroads, there were more Waltham watches in circulation around the world than all other brands put together.

 The watch of choice for the world's greatest pioneers

-Waltham was on the wrist of the great explorers and recordmen of the last century: Roland Rohlfs, Sir Charles Kingsford Smith, Robert Peary’s, Sir Ernest Shackleton and others.
+Waltham was on the wrist of the great explorers and recordmen of the last century: Roland Rohlfs, Sir Charles Kingsford Smith, Robert Peary, Sir Ernest Shackleton and others.

 F4 & Top Gun